AssekoudaSamtou/snake/README.md

-# snake is a simple modeste game for trainning my self
+# snake is a simple modeste game for trainning myself